 Capturing parking data

 The more data you capture over time, the better you’re able to use it to help make strategic decisions about how you administer and structure your parking.
-The digital tools today let you track a variety of metrics.
+As a result, the digital tools today let you track a variety of metrics.
 For example:

 Violation analytics will help you understand where and when violations are most likely to occur

 What can you do with it?

-We call these violation hotspots and they can be mapped for your enforcement team to easily identify location and the number of violations over the most recent 4 weeks.
-You can use the parking data to better manage and schedule patrols, evaluate changes to time limits in high violation areas, or understand how you can redirect parking traffic to other locations
+We call these violation hot spots, and they can be mapped for your enforcement team to easily identify the location and the number of violations over the most recent four weeks.
+You can use the parking data to manage better and schedule patrols, evaluate changes to time limits in high violation areas or understand how you can redirect parking traffic to other locations.

 Occupancy rates and duration are statistical possibilities with LPR or sensor technology